 Bring a plant to work with you.
 Some houseplants help to purify the air, others are just pretty to look at and will help keep you feeling happy during stressful days.
 If you’re able, use your break time to go outside and clean up litter or plant flowers to spruce up the building.

 Use natural cleaners instead of harsh chemical cleaners that are usually found in offices.
 I’ve asked the cleaning crew to skip my office when they come to clean because I have an allergy to the chemicals used in conventional cleaners.
 I would always keep a spray bottle of water and Castile soap on my desk.
 This is awesome because I could use it to keep my office clean and in a pinch use it as hand sanitizer.

 Not everyone will agree with your Eco-Friendly lifestyle.
 You might even get some weird looks for talking about how plastic water bottles are terrible for the environment or how we need to stop using kcups.
 Don’t shame them by telling them they are ruining the planet, even though it can be frustrating that not everyone cares.
 Rather lead by example.
 Sometimes people change without you saying anything at all.

 You will have some who want to know how they can do their part in saving the planet and might come to you for advice.

 Share these tips and ways that you bring your eco-friendly lifestyle to work.

 Even if only one coworker works toward living Eco-friendly, it’s better than no one doing it at all.

 What if you don’t work in an office?

 The same principles apply although you may have to make a few adjustments.

-Looking back I could have easily packed a lunch, brought my own water and used cleaners that were environmentally friendly.
+Looking back I could have easily packed lunch, brought my water, and used environmentally friendly cleaners.